Theater of Cruelty

 A stable position

 The page has turned.
 Now the man must be careful.
-If he stands up for a woman on the bus or holds the door for her, he risks being scolded.
-When, a couple of years ago, German Playboy ditched bare chests in favor of advice on taking care of nature and consistently said goodbye to the traditional man, it was clear to Haberl that an era was coming to an end.
-He began to miss men who bet everything, without thinking likes and consequences, which took the step towards elegance, generosity, spontaneity, risk-taking and excess.
+If he gives up his seat for a woman on the bus or holds the door for her, he risks being scolded.
+When, a couple of years ago, German Playboy ditched bare bosoms in favor of advice on taking care of nature and consistently said goodbye to the traditional man, it was clear to Haberl that an era was coming to an end.
+He began to miss men who risked everything, without worrying about consequences, who took the step towards elegance, generosity, spontaneity and excess.
 He thought of men who were likable enough, but at the same time clumsy, heavy-handed and confused because so much had changed that they no longer understood either the world or themselves.
-He thought of right-wing extremists and Islamists – all violated men who suffered from inferiority complexes og magnanimous madness.
+He thought of right-wing extremists and Islamists – all offended men who suffered from inferiority complexes and magnanimous madness.
 Men who were so used to privilege that equality felt like oppression.

-He has landed in the zeitgeist, the one that basically gives the woman right and the man wrong.
+He has landed in the zeitgeist, the one that basically agrees with the woman and disagrees with the man.

-Tobias Haberl eventually found a stable position that opened up for mature thoughts about a bigger picture: "In a mixture of rage, anxiety and helplessness, many men choose populists like Trump, Erdoğan or Orbán, those who openly confess their misogyny and knows how to use these men's frustration by whispering in their ear that their status can be preserved, that everything can be as it once was – 'a life without climate change, refugees, streaming services and generation Greta, who block the streets with posters and sneakers '."
+Tobias Haberl eventually found a stable position that opened up for mature thoughts about a bigger picture: "In a mixture of rage, anxiety and helplessness, many men choose populists like Trump, Erdoğan or Orbán, those who openly confess their misogyny.
+They know how to use frustrated men by whispering in their ear that their status can be preserved, that everything can be as it once was – 'a life without climate change, refugees, streaming services and generation Greta, who block the streets with posters and sneakers '."

-The violence statistics say something about how far we still have to go.
+The statistics on violence say something about how far we still have to go.
 Every tenth woman in Europe has experienced being raped.
-It applies to both – all – sexes to step over their own shadow.
-Find your way to each other, not from each other. – And according to Friedrich , etzsche#'s advice: "Don't throw away the hero in your soul."
+It applies to both – all – sexes to step out of their own shadow.
+Find a way to each other, not from each other. – Friedrich Nietzsche offers advice: "Don't throw away the hero in your soul."

 Ranveig Eckhoff